- Developing self-awareness skills is crucial for a child’s future relationships and overall mental health.

 - Naming emotions can help children better understand and process their feelings.

-As your child transitions from toddlerhood to his preschooler years, you’ll notice, among other things, important changes in his self-awareness skills.
-In other words, he will be able to say and understand the meaning of his first name, age and sex, as well as having a better understanding of his likes and dislikes.
-Your child’s self-awareness skills are what, in the future, will allow him to understand that he is a whole, unique and independent person with thoughts and feelings.
-This set of skills is essential for developing and maintaining relationships, and to lead healthy and happy inner lives.
+As your child transitions from toddlerhood to the preschooler years, you’ll notice, among other things, important changes in their self-awareness skills.
+In other words, they will be able to say and understand the meaning of their first name, age, and sex, as well as having a better understanding of their likes and dislikes.
+Your child’s self-awareness skills are what, in the future, will allow them to understand that they are a whole, unique, and independent person with thoughts and feelings.
+This set of skills is essential for developing and maintaining relationships, and to lead a healthy and happy inner life.

 Here are some tips on how you can help your kid develop self-awareness skills:

 - Notice, accept, and help your child process all the array of human emotions they might be feeling.

 - Help them notice the relationships between what they might be feeling and what they are doing.

 - Model empathy, self-expression, and communication.